-This Section VII.P shall only apply to those Entities which are conducting regular and frequent Commercial Aeronautical Activities, in the sole reasonable opinion of the County.
-The County may require that any Entity performing any Commercial Aeronautical Activity at or from the Airport comply with the Minimum Standards, whether or not that Entity or its aircraft are based on the Airport.
+This Section VII.P shall only apply to those Entities which are conducting regular and frequent Commercial Aeronautical Activities, in the sole reasonable opinion of the Okaloosa County Board of County Commissioners.
+The Okaloosa County Board of County Commissioners may require that any Entity performing any Commercial Aeronautical Activity at or from the Airport comply with the Minimum Standards, whether or not that Entity or its aircraft are based on the Airport.

 The proposed Commercial Aeronautical Operator of a Commercial Aeronautical Activity under this Section VII.P shall meet the general requirements of Article V of these Minimum Standards.
-The County shall determine, in its reasonable discretion, whether the proposed Commercial Aeronautical Operator shall be subject to any additional requirements.
+The Okaloosa County Board of County Commissioners shall determine, in its reasonable discretion, whether the proposed Commercial Aeronautical Operator shall be subject to any additional requirements.